mattdesl/budo/docs/basics.md

 ## local installation

-If you are using these in your modules for demos/etc, you should save them globally so that others can get the same versions when they `git clone` and `npm install` your repo.
+If you are using these in your modules for demos/etc, you should save them locally so that others can get the same versions when they `git clone` and `npm install` your repo.

 ```sh
 npm install budo watchify garnish --save-dev